BrockCSC/acm-icpc/README.md

 ### Java Tips

-For your submission to an online judge to work, you must name your source file `Main.java` (but not during actual competition, then you must name it after the problem letter).
+- For your submission to an online judge to work, you must name your source file `Main.java` (but not during actual competition, then you must name it after the problem letter).
 Put everything inside this file, do not use separate files for classes.
+- Read input from `System.in`

-To **compile** your Java source file: `javac Main.java`
+- To **compile** your Java source file: `javac Main.java`

-To **run and test** your program: `java Main < input.dat`
+- To **run and test** your program: `java Main < input.dat`

-You can combine these for ease: `javac Main.java && java Main < input.dat`
+- You can combine these for ease: `javac Main.java && java Main < input.dat`

 ### C++ Tips

-Name your source file after the problem number (in actual competition it needs to be after the problem letter).
+- Name your source file after the problem number (in actual competition it needs to be after the problem letter).
+- Read input from `stdin`

-To **compile** your C++ source file: `g++ 001.cc -o 001`
+- To **compile** your C++ source file: `g++ 001.cc -o 001`

-Note that online judges will use these compiler options: `-lm -lcrypt -O2 -pipe -DONLINE_JUDGE`
+- Note that online judges will use these compiler options: `-lm -lcrypt -O2 -pipe -DONLINE_JUDGE`

-To **run and test** your program: `./001 < 001.dat`
+- To **run and test** your program: `./001 < 001.dat`

-You can combine these for ease: `g++ 001.cc -o 001 && ./001 < 001.dat`
+- You can combine these for ease: `g++ 001.cc -o 001 && ./001 < 001.dat`

 ### General Tips